jccrosby/smart-ai-adoption/slides.md

 <!--
 The Current Landscape

+1. Because rapid changes due to AI advancements
+   1. Especially around LLMs and generative AI.
+   2. There are already lots of experiments using AI tools in many different ways.
-1. Questions
+2. Questions
    1. Who here
       1. ...leads an entire company or group of many teams?
       2. ...leads multiple teams?
       3. ...leads a single team?
    2. How many of you have said or heard some form of "we need to do something with AI"?
-2. We're experiencing rapid changes due to AI advancements
-   1. Especially around LLMs and generative AI.
-   2. There are already lots of experiments using AI tools in many different ways.
-3. The truth is regardless of the number of teams you're part of or leading, we're all going to have to deal with the changes that AI is bringing.
+3. The truth is regardless of the number of teams you're part of or leading, everyone is going to have to deal with these changes.
-4. People and teams may feel overwhelmed by the hype and the sheer volume of advancements, news, and available tools.
+4. There is a lot of overwhelm from from the hype and the sheer volume of advancements, news, and available tools.
 -->

 ---